Chiyoda, Chiyoda, Tokyo

 Chiyoda covers the grounds of the Imperial Palace, and nothing else.
-It does not have any subdivisions, and no chome or postal code designation.
-The address of the palace itself and of the Imperial Household Agency is Chiyoda 1-1, the address of the Hospital of the Imperial Household is Chiyoda 1-2, the Imperial Guard Headquarters is Chiyoda 1-3.
+It has no subdivisions or chōme (丁目).
+The address of the palace itself and of the Imperial Household Agency is Chiyoda 1-1, the Hospital of the Imperial Household Chiyoda 1-2, the Imperial Guard Headquarters Chiyoda 1-3.

 Its small population consists of Imperial guards and dependents.
 The Imperial family itself is not included in the registered population.

 Education

 Chiyoda Board of Education operates public elementary and junior high schools.
 Kōjimachi Elementary School (千代田区立麹町小学校) is the zoned elementary of Chiyoda district.
 There is a freedom of choice system for junior high schools in Chiyoda Ward, and so there are no specific junior high school zones.